The Mission (band): Crusade

-Hussey and Adams were released from their WEA contracts and the band signed a seven-album deal with Phonogram in July 1986.
-Their debut, God's Own Medicine, was then recorded in six weeks with novice producer Tim Palmer, an acquaintance from Hussey's Dead or Alive days.
+Hussey and Adams were released from their WEA contracts and the band signed a seven-album recording contract with Phonogram in July 1986.
+Their debut, God's Own Medicine, was recorded in six weeks with novice producer Tim Palmer, an acquaintance from Hussey's Dead or Alive days.
 In October, the single "III" ("Stay with Me") was released, preceding the album that appeared the next month.
 The band set out on a three-month World Crusade I UK/European tour, with their dedicated followers, 'Eskimos', in tow.
-They also appeared on British television a number of times and recorded a session for BBC radio.
+They appeared on British television a number of times and recorded a session for BBC radio.
 The single "IV" ("Wasteland") charted at No. 11 in January 1987.

-The World Crusade II tour brought the band to North America, where they were known as 'The Mission UK'.
+The World Crusade II tour brought the band to North America, where they were known as 'the Mission UK'.
 The 41-date trek was characterised by substance abuse and led to the collapse of an inebriated Craig Adams in Los Angeles, resulting in him temporarily quitting the band.
-Sound tech Pete Turner filled in for one show, before they enlisted the help of Chris Bocast to play bass with them for the remainder of the tour, which included an opening slot for The Psychedelic Furs.
+Sound tech Pete Turner filled in for one show, before they enlisted Chris Bocast to play bass for the remainder of the tour, which included an opening slot for the Psychedelic Furs.
 In March 1987, the single "V" ("Severina"), with guest vocals by Julianne Regan, was released.
 Back in England, Adams returned to the band to play a handful of European festivals, and two support dates in Leeds and Edinburgh on U2's Joshua Tree Tour.
-A live video entitled Crusade was released, capturing the band and their noisy audience at the early stage of their career.
+A live video entitled Crusade was released, capturing the band at the early stage of their career.
 It coincided with the release of The First Chapter in June 1987, a collection of material from the first two EPs.